IMPORTANT NOTICE TO CLUB MEMBERS

 CRIBBAGE Barb Rootham at email@example.com or 905-985-9066

 “The Fifteen For Two Crew” meets bi-weekly on Thursday afternoons at alternating members’ homes.
 Cribbage can be played with 2, 3, or 4 players, so there is never a challenge of not enough players to enjoy the afternoon games.
-We currently have nine members, and new members are always welcome when we can meet in person again.
+We currently have nine members.
 Most of the group has an App where they play against a computer opponent.
 Barb reports that the computer has NO interesting stories to tell!
-Contact Barb for more information
+Contact Barb for more information.

 EUCHRE – AFTERNOON Jayne Rees firstname.lastname@example.org or 905-852-4997